Best MCP Servers for Data Scientists in 2026

 Author: Anthropic | Tools: 11 | Setup: Zero-config (npx)

-The server provides eleven tools for file operations: reading and writing files, creating and listing directories, moving and renaming files, searching for files by name, and searching within file contents.
-Access is scoped to directories you specify, so the assistant cannot read or modify anything outside your project.
+Eleven tools for file operations: reading and writing files, creating and listing directories, moving and renaming files, searching for files by name, and searching within file contents.
+Access is scoped to directories you specify.
+See the Filesystem MCP guide for tips on getting the most from it.

 Configuration